jxb3641/OpenAI-hackathon-Scope3/README.md

     - Click on your initial on the top right.
 A dropdown menu should expand.
     - Click on "View API Keys" -> "Create a new secret key"
     - Copy this key.
-    - Create a `.env` file in the root directory of this repo.
+    - In the `.env` file in repo root, replace `YourKeyHere` with your API key:
+    `OPENAI_API_KEY=(CopiedKeyHere)`
-    - In the `.env` file, create a new key, value pair: `OPENAI_API_KEY=(CopiedKeyHere)`.
-Save and exit.
+    - Save and exit.
-    - Whenever you want to use the OpenAI API in your scripts , be sure to include this line so your local client knows your key:
+    - Whenever you want to use the OpenAI API in your scripts, be sure to include this line after you import openai and os, so your local client knows your key:
     `openai.api_key=os.getenv("OPENAI_API_KEY")`

-To setup streamlit to see your API key, you will need to create a `secrets.toml` file in the `.streamlit` directory at root of this project.
-For the `streamlit_10k_investigation.py` streamlit app, you simply need to add the following line to the `secrets.toml`:
+For the `streamlit_10k_investigation.py` streamlit app (or any other streamlit apps) to be able to use your OpenAI API key, you simply need to replace `YourKeyHere` with the API key in `.streamlit/secrets.toml`:
 `openai_api_key = "(yourAPIKeyHere)"`
+If you're creating your own Streamlit app, be sure to get the secret using the following line after you import openai:
+`openai.api_key = st.secrets["openai_api_key"]`